 The Concorde Travel Fund aims to help young Irish Presbyterians (18-25 years old) finance their travel overseas for short-term service so that they might learn from and contribute to the life of the wider church.

 a) Must be a member of a Presbyterian congregation;

 b) Must be aged 18-25 years old at time of travel;

 c) Must be travelling outside of the British Isles;

 d) Must not have previously received a grant from the fund; and

-Full details of the criteria eligibility and an application form are available below:
+Full details of the eligibility criteria and forms for both individuals and congregational teams are available below:

 Information for applicants

 Application Form for individuals

 Deadlines for applications in any given year are: 31st March and 30th September.